 The key point here that I want you to keep in mind, is that most of your food choices should still consist of making nutrient-dense, nutritious choices i.e. choosing whole foods, consuming whole grains, lean meats, fruits and vegetables and limiting processed foods, etc. but you do have the flexibility to enjoy foods you love without guilt, without restricting yourself and without it working against you!

 Not sure how many calories you should be eating to reach your long term weight loss goals?
-I want to extend a killer off to you for my $27 personalized weight loss plan!
+I highly recommend getting a personalized macro calculation!

 You'll get a completely customized macros-based nutrition plan, including your specific calorie and macro goals, and "Intro to Macros" nutrition guide.
 As an added bonus, you also get an opportunity to schedule a one-on-one 15 minute call with me!
 The purpose of this is to provide you with a detailed roadmap so you can get started on crushing those weight loss goals in the fastest but healthiest way possible!

 "Higher compared with lower dietary protein during an energy deficit ...."
 27 Jan.
 2016, http://ajcn.nutrition.org/content/early/2016/01/26/ajcn.115.119339.
 Accessed 2 Jan.
 2018.

 "An isoenergetic high-protein, moderate-fat diet does not compromise ...." https://www.ncbi.nlm.nih.gov/pubmed/18618943.
 Accessed 2 Jan.
 2018.